Inflation Accounting Meaning

-Under this method, the monetary, as well as the non-monetary items, are separated with monetary items recording only a net gain or loss, whereas the non-monetary items will be updated into figures with a certain conversion factor that is equivalent to a certain price index
+Under this method, the monetary, as well as the non-monetary items, are separated with monetary items recording only a net gain or loss, whereas the non-monetary items will be updated into figures with a particular conversion factor that is equivalent to a certain price index.

 #2 – Current Cost Accounting

-Under this method, the assets are valued at their fair market value (FMV) rather than at their historical cost which was recorded during the purchase of the fixed asset.
+Under this method, the value of the assets at fair market value (FMV) rather than their historical cost recorded during the purchase of the fixed asset.